-This office space caters for especially creative businesses seeking to cultivate ideas from interactions between diverse people and state-of-the-art information and accelerate development.
-We leverage a network that includes startup support experts and entrepreneurs in Japan and abroad to foster new businesses and research areas.
+This office space caters to especially creative businesses seeking to cultivate ideas from interactions among diverse people and state-of-the-art information and to accelerate development.
+We leverage a network that includes start-up support experts and entrepreneurs in Japan and abroad to foster new businesses and research areas.

 TX Entrepreneur Partners (TEP)

-Established in 2009 as a leader in supporting start-ups through collaboration between universities, research institutes, government organizations, private businesses and individual experts active along the Tsukuba Express railway line.
-TEP relocated to KOIL in April 2014 to offer more proactive support.
+TEP was established in 2009 as a leader in supporting start-ups through collaboration among universities, research institutes, government organizations, private businesses, and individual experts active along the Tsukuba Express railway line.
+TEP relocated to KOIL in April 2014 to offer entrepreneurs more proactive support.

 University of Tokyo Kashiwa-no-ha Campus Station Satellite

-This center helps cultivate new businesses and research domains by bringing together the massive research assets of the University of Tokyo in numerous subject areas with business enterprises.
-Examples include the super-aging society, next-generation transportation, and energy creation.
-This center creates databases of social experiments and systematizes social collaboration technique, sharing the results domestically and abroad.
+This center helps cultivate new businesses and research domains by bringing together the massive research assets of the University of Tokyo in numerous subject areas and business enterprises.
+Examples of these subjects include the super-aging society, next-generation transportation, and energy creation.
+This center creates databases of social experiments and systematizes social collaboration techniques, while sharing the results domestically and internationally.

-The facility showcases advanced solutions for various issues in Japan.
+A facility that showcases advanced solutions for various issues in Japan.

 An international business competition, bringing young Asian entrepreneurs together in Japan.

-Helps small and medium-sized enterprises to enhance their technological and R&D capabilities and launch new businesses.
+Helps small and medium-sized enterprises enhance their technological and R&D capabilities and launch new businesses.

 Helps create new businesses by leveraging the latest knowledge from Kashiwa-no-ha International Campus Town.